 One alternative to using cash or a credit card is using a prepaid card.
 Money is loaded onto the card with direct deposit, checks, or cash.
 Then, you may take the money out from an ATM when you need it, or you may buy items or services using the card.

 Prepaid cards often have high fees, like monthly fees, activation fees, fees to get cash, customer service fees, reloading fees, bill payment fees, ATM withdrawal fees, overdraft fees, and more.
-And, in the past, most cards didn’t protect you if you lost the card or if you needed to dispute an item or service you bought with it.
-(Credit cards, on the other hand, and to a lesser degree, debit cards, have provided protections in these areas for many years.
-Read about how to dispute a billing error on your debit or credit card statement.)
+And, in the past, most cards didn't protect you if you lost the card or if you needed to dispute an item or service you bought with it.
+(Credit cards, on the other hand, and to a lesser degree, debit cards, have provided protections in these areas for many years.)

 The Prepaid Accounts Rule, sometimes called the Prepaid Cards Rule, applies to different types of prepaid cards, such as prepaid debit cards, digital wallets, peer-to-peer transfer apps that hold balances (like Paypal or Venmo), some payroll cards, tax refund cards, and certain government benefit cards.
 However, other kinds of cards—like gift cards usable only at a particular store or group of stores, disaster-relief cards, parking reimbursement cards, and health-related cards—are not affected by the Rule.